isobelcochrane938/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clean, readable, and maintainable code.
 Remember that code is read far more often than it's written.
 Optimize for clarity and understandability, using consistent naming conventions, modular design, and documentation.
 Always consider the future programmer who will inherit your code – including yourself in six months."

 Also, "Premature optimization is the root of all evil."
 This quote by Donald Knuth reminds us not to optimize code or make it overly complex unless profiling and testing reveal a genuine need for it.
 Focus first on getting the logic right, then improve efficiency if and where necessary.

+# 2024-02-14
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clear, concise code that's easy to understand and maintain.
+Remember, code is read far more often than it's written.
+Invest time in modular design, embrace abstraction, and avoid premature optimization.
+Be a master of fundamentals; they're the cornerstone of complex systems.
+Keep learning, for the field evolves rapidly, but always appreciate the power of well-structured simplicity."